 The country is, for the most part, a cash economy at present as a result of the various embargoes and sanctions imposed on it.
 Credit cards and travelers cheques don’t work here.
 Just plain cold hard cash.
 And for tourists, preferably in US Dollars or Euros.
 Yet there is no currency black market.
 One can change forex at certain bank branches, money changing shops, jewelers, carpet shops or in the streets.

-I had spent my first two days in Iran in the Tehran of art, beauty and bazaars.
+I had spent my first two days in Iran in the Tehran of art, beauty, and bazaars.
 I now wanted to see the Tehran that was the country’s response to its modern history and the global arena.
-I picked up my camera, a few thousand Rials and took the metro to visit the Holy Shrine of Imam Khomeini and the Martyrs Cemetery.
+So, before I caught my flight back home, I picked up my camera, a few thousand Rials and took the metro to visit the Holy Shrine of Imam Khomeini and the Martyrs Cemetery.

-The resting place of Imam Khomeini is around 35 kilometers south of Tehran, and on the main road to Qom, Iran’s second holiest city after Mashad.
+The resting place of Imam Khomeini aka Ayatollah Khomeini is around 35 kilometers south of Tehran, and on the main road to Qom, Iran’s second holiest city after Mashad.
 The shrine is one of the largest Islamic complexes in the world.
-As I visited the shrine in the late afternoon, it was full of the faithful wrapped in chadors floating around the dimly lit interiors, kneeling on the floors, circumambulating the tomb, murmuring verses from the Koran and tying green ribbons on the lattice.
+When I reached the shrine in the late afternoon, it was full of the faithful wrapped in chadors floating around the dimly-lit interiors, kneeling on the floors, circumambulating the tomb, murmuring verses from the Koran, and tying green ribbons on the lattice.
 The devotion to the Imam literally palpable.

-As I wandered around, I found myself suddenly bombarded from all sides by scores of young school girls screaming “I love you” and flashing Victory signs with their little hands.
+Wandering around, I found myself suddenly bombarded from all sides by scores of young school girls screaming “I love you” and flashing Victory signs with their little hands.
 Their eyes laughing with mischief.
 The laughter pouring over their faces.
-Wherever I turned I was overtaken by the pitter patter of their feet.
+Wherever I turned I was overtaken by the pitter-patter of their feet.
 “My name is Fatima.”
 “Your name?”
-“Iran good god good?”
+“Iran good good good?”
 “I love you!
 I love you!”
-And then they would break into guileless honest laughter.
+And then they would break into guileless, honest laughter.
 The guards would raise their fingers, touch their foreheads in greeting.
 The relatives, in stilted English, would try and explain, blaming the West’s seesawing attitudes almost apologetically, of what had happened to their dead.

 This is Iran.
 Warm.
 Unpretentious.
 Sensitive.
 Polite.
 And independent.

-The Martyrs’ cemetery pays tribute to the millions who died in the Iran-Iraq war; The day I had visited, a group of school girls were on a school trip to the cemetery, singing prayers for the dead
+The Martyrs’ cemetery pays tribute to the millions who died in the Iran-Iraq war (22 September, 1980 – 20 August, 1988).
+A group of school girls were on a school trip to the cemetery, singing prayers for the dead, the day I visited.